Polyarthritis in dogs and cats as a specific form of painful joint disease affecting multiple joints requires specific attention.

 - Leukocytosis – increased white blood cell counts

 - Mild anemia – decreased red cell count

 - Elevated protein to creatinine urine ratio

-Even if dogs presented with clearly swollen and painful joints, the vet must look at the bigger picture and evaluate the situation in details which often requires additional tests, including the above mentioned synovial fluid samples, blood tests, complete blood counts (especially white cell counts), x rays of the joints and other organs, and infectious disease screenings.
+Even if dogs present with clearly swollen and painful joints, the vet must look at the bigger picture and evaluate the situation in detail which often requires additional tests, including the above-mentioned synovial fluid samples, blood tests, complete blood counts (especially white cell counts), x rays of the joints and other organs, and infectious disease screenings.

 Grobman M, Outi H, Rindt H, et al. in their study Serum thymidine kinase 1, canine-C-reactive protein, haptoglobin, and vitamin D concentrations in dogs with immune-mediated hemolytic anemia, thrombocytopenia, and polyarthropathy published in the J Vet Intern Med suggesting measuring the C reactive protein levels as standard procedure in dogs with IMPA.